ikenfin/Multivendor/README.md

 VQMODS will work though you have to check if they really fit with the Multi Vendor script.

 ## Themes
-Currently we can't say which theme will exactly fit with our Multi Vendor, though we offer customization of OpenCart themes to fit this Multi Vendor at a cost of $40.
+Currently we can't say which theme will exactly fit with our Multi Vendor, though we offer customization of OpenCart themes to fit this Multi Vendor at a cost.
 Email: info@ovicko.com for questions regarding customization.

 ## Credits